google/WebFundamentals/src/content/en/updates/2019/01/emscripten-npm.md

   necessary.
 At the time of writing, Emscripten will allocate 16MB of memory initially.
-As your code allocates chunks of memory, this option decides if these operations will make the entire wasm module fail when memory is exhausted or if the glue code is allowed expand the total memory to accommodate the allocation.
+As your code allocates chunks of memory, this option decides if these operations will make the entire wasm module fail when memory is exhausted, or if the glue code is allowed to expand the total memory to accommodate the allocation.
 * `-s MALLOC=...` chooses which `malloc()` implementation to use. `emmalloc` is a small and fast `malloc()` implementation specifically for Emscripten.
 The